imgarylai/bert-embedding/README.md

 pip install mxnet-cu92
 ```

 > This project use API from gluonnlp==0.5.1, which hasn't been released yet.
-Once 0.5.1 is release, it is not necessary to install gluonnlp from source.
+Once 0.5.1 is released, it is not necessary to install gluonnlp from source.

 ## Usage